fastify/fastify-jwt/README.md

 #### Certificates Generation

-[Here](./example/UsingCertificates.md) some example on how to generate certificates and use them, with or without passphrase.
+[Here](./example/UsingCertificates.md) are some examples of how to generate certificates and use them, with or without passphrase.

 #### Signing and verifying (jwtSign, jwtVerify)
 ```js